Robert-van-Engelen/Forth850/README.md

 - BC: size of the remaining characters after the match

 Performance:
-- 21 cycles per character to search the first or next character match
-- 46 cycles per character comparison when characters match
+21 cycles per character to search the first or next character match and 46 cycles per character comparison when characters match

     search:         or a                    ; 0->cf
                     sbc ix,bc               ; u1-u2->ix